 Perhaps it says something about my family, but we love going underground.
 We’ve been to three types of caves:

-- Young ones, such as the Squire Boone Cavern (he was Daniel Boone’s brother) in southern Indiana that still have rivers raging through them
+- Young caves, such as the Squire Boone Cavern (he was Daniel Boone’s brother) in southern Indiana, that still have rivers raging through them

-- Middle-aged caves such as nearby Marengo Cave where water still seeps.
+- Middle-aged caves such as Marengo Cave where water still seeps.

-- Ancient caves such as Mammoth in Kentucky that are completely dry, having long outlived the water that forged them.
+- Ancient caves, such as Mammoth Cave Kentucky, that are completely dry, having long outlived the water that forged them.

-Here are my top reasons to detour your road trip or extend a Kentucky vacation, to visit Mammoth Cave Kentucky, a wonder of nature and a fascinating place to take kids.
+Here are my top reasons to detour on your road trip or extend a Kentucky vacation to visit Mammoth Cave National Park, a wonder of nature and a fascinating place to take kids.